JuanFSantana/DFF-Seq-snakemake/README.md

 ```
 2. Clone the repository.

-3. Copy gzip FASTQ files into the `workflow` directory (perform next steps from inside this directory)
+3. Copy zipped FASTQ files into the `workflow` directory (perform next steps from inside this directory)

 4. Install requirements by running: `setup_environment.py`